raivivek/raivivek.github.io/blog/understanding-blast-output.rst

 data generated from BLAST output had to be parsed first into a data layer and then interfaced with other features like displaying overview graphic or other rich information.
-This required three things from my side - Ruby, BLAST and Patience.
+This required three things from my side - Ruby, BLAST, and Patience.

 [x] Part I
 ----------